ddc-java/ddc-day/formatting.md

 ### Lists &amp; indentation

 Pseudocode included in a module should be formatted using an ordered (numbered) or unordered (bullet) list, with nested lists as appropriate.
-Use the indentation structure of lists to provide structure to the pseudocode!
+Use the indentation structure of nested lists to provide visual and logical structure to the pseudocode.

 Use inline LaTeX, LaTeX blocks, inline code, and code blocks as appropriate.
 However, when using LaTeX or code blocks, be sure to respect the current indentation of the enclosing list, so that the list structure isn't broken (e.g. the numbering in an ordered list restarted).